gudwin/botbuilder-unit/README.md

  }
 ```

-It is possible to validate bot messages with RegExps
+It is possible to validate bot messages with RegExps:

 ```javascript
  {